-THE CHHA-Edmonton Hearing Aid Assistance Fund
+THE CHHA-Edmonton Hearing Assistance Fund

 - Assisting those in financial need

-- For individuals 19 to 64 years of age
+- For individuals 19 and older.

 - Live in Edmonton and North of Central Alberta